gartz/chronometer.js/README.md

 I want to create a demo how to use the ObjectEventTarget and inspire other JavaScript programmers to use prototype.

-Nothing better then a project that envolves a logical part that can be tottaly separated from the design, and also have it owns events.
-This will allow you do alot of things, so you also can prototype your function with the chronometer, creating a more sofisticate object.
+Nothing better then a project that evolves a logical part that can be totally separated from the design, and also have it owns events.
+This will allow you do a lot of things, so you also can prototype your function with the chronometer, creating a more sophisticate object.

 How to use
 ----------